 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

 A loose-fitting open-front tunic with a flared skirt and tied on the side with tassels underneath either of the armpits, is called a jama.
 Turko-Persianate in its origins, it is associated with the Mughal court where it became a prominent outfit.
-It was usually worn as an upper garment over a shirt with a pajama below.
+It was usually worn as an upper garment over a shirt with a pyjama below.

 Even as it features in a large number in Mughal and Rajput paintings and finds mention in chronicles of the Mughal court, travellers’ accounts and ethnographic records by the British, the point of its genesis in India is unknown.
 The word jama had wide usage and meant several things besides the outfit it came to represent.
 It became a popular garment from the sixteenth century onwards, but much debate surrounds the form that prefigured it, or the style that it emerges from.
 It is believed that the takauchiya coat, which was native to India, had its slits in its skirts removed on the orders of Akbar, thereby producing the full-skirted chakdar jama.
 Akbar also named the jama, in the local language, as sarabgati, literally meaning “that which covers the whole body”, as part of his programme to synthesise Hindu and Islamic customs and social life.
 Some scholars have also gone as far back as the rule of Kushanas to trace the presence of the jama in the Indian subcontinent.
-The yaktahijama (unlined jama) is understood to have been brought to the region from Central Asia by the Indo-greek Kushana dynasty in the second century.
+The yaktahijama (unlined jama) is understood to have been brought to the region from Central Asia by the Kushana dynasty in the second century.
 Evidence is found on Gandharan sculptures, Gupta coins, and the murals painted in the caves of the Ajanta and Bagh.

 Bibliography